jrdhowell/markovchain/README.md

 Starting in the initial state s0, there is a fifty percent chance of going to s1 and fifty percent chance going to s4 The end states are s2, s3, s4 and s5.

-By following possible paths and calculating the probabilities of ending on each end state, we see:
+By following possible paths and calculating the probabilities of ending on each end state, we see:<br/>
-s2: 0 (s2 is an end state that will not be reached)
+s2: 0 (s2 is an end state that will not be reached)<br/>
-s3: 3/14
+s3: 3/14<br/>
-s4: 1/7
+s4: 1/7<br/>
-s5: 9/14
+s5: 9/14<br/>

 And our function will return:
 [0, 3, 2, 9, 14]